top of page

 The Fading Glow of Familiarity

 Don't get me wrong, my love for her hasn't dimmed, just merged with the landscape of my solitary life.
-It's the same, I suspect, with shiny decorations people may bring home to adorn our rooms -- pride of the rich and sources for jealousy for the materalistically thirsty.
-But the mind, an unsatisfied beast for desire, has a knack for turning even the brightest stars into background noise.
+It's the same, I suspect, with shiny decorations people may bring home to adorn our rooms -- pride of the rich and sources of jealousy for the materialistically thirsty.
+However, the mind, an unsatisfied beast for desire, has a knack for turning even the brightest stars into background noise.
 Slowly, subtly, the magic fades, the newness blending into the regard of the everyday.

 This, then, is the bittersweet melody of familiarity.
 It grants comfort, yes, but at the cost of dimming the vibrant feature of our human experience.
 Perhaps, then, the true challenge lies not in acquiring new trinkets (for that is the fruitlessness of financial materialism), but in rediscovering the "magic" that already surrounds us.